 Be mindful of your fillings in the first few days

-- When you first get silver fillings or white fillings, the early 24 hours are crucial.
-While it might be safe to eat, drink, or brush your teeth during this time, it's important to note that your dental filling might not have set yet.
+When you first get silver fillings or white fillings, the early 24 hours are crucial.
+While it might be safe to eat, drink, or brush your teeth during this time, it's important to note that your dental filling might not have been set yet.
 When in doubt, be gentle when you do your oral hygiene routine.
 Don't grind or clench your teeth, and make sure you don't bite too hard around the area.

 Be careful of what you eat